Vishvesh-rao/starknet-test-box/README.md

 The main core of this box is in the `scripts` directory.
 This directory contains all the necessary l2 compilation/deploying files to enable cairo contracts to be deployed to starkWares networks.

-On unboxing the entire box is set up and the ethereum folder is created under `<project-root>/contracts/ethereum/`.
+On unboxing the entire box is set up and the ethereum folder is created under `<project-root>/contracts/ethereum/`solidity contracts in this folder with name starting with `cairo_` will be comverted to cairo and stored in the starknet folder.

-Solidity contracts present in this folder will be converted into ciaro contracts and stored in `<project-root>/contracts/starknet/`.
+Solidity contracts present in the starknet folder will be converted into ciaro contracts and stored in `<project-root>/contracts/starknet/`.

 ### Deploy via warp